-The school has a policy that staff can administer medicine, although will not give your child medicine unless you complete and sign this form (except those for which you may have given consent in the SchoolBase Parent Portal: specifically, Anthisan, Arnica, Calpol, Ibuprofen, Piriton, emergency auto injector or emergency inhaler).
+Parent Portal: specifically, Anthisan, Arnica, Calpol, Ibuprofen, Piriton, emergency auto injector or emergency inhaler).
 The medication must be in a container as prescribed by the doctor and dispensed by a chemist with the child's name and instructions for administration printed clearly on the label.

-The following information must be provided:

-Name of child

-Class

-Medical condition or illness
+Class Medical condition or illness

-Medicine required (name) Dates to be given Dosage required Times per day
+Medicine required (name) Dates to be given (e.g. every day) Dosage required Times per day

-(e.g. every day)

-Name of medicine (as described on the co ontainer)

-Name of Dr who prescribed medicine

-Phone no of Dr
+ame of medicine (as described on the ame of Dr who prescribed medicate none no of Dr ine

-Date Dispensed

-When to be administered
+hen to be administered

-Any other information?
+ny other information?

+llect the medicine person - hool Office.
-I understand that I must deliver/collect the medicine personally to/from the School Office.
-I accept that this is a service that the school is not obliged to undertake.

-I understand that I must notify the school of any changes in writing.
+understand that I must deliver/co accept that this is a service that t understand that I must notify the

-Signature

-Name Contact No